 Récré-Amis is a student leader led group where Grade 5 and 6 students lead recess activities with the Grade 1, 2 and 3 students.
 Grade 1 to 3 students will have the opportunity to learn new games and to acquire new social skills through this group.

-The Friendship Club, which is being offered to selected students in Grade 4, is designed to provide students the opportunity to discuss and learn to deal with social issues and situations that students often face.
+The Friendship Club, which is being offered to selected students in Grade 2 and 3 students and is designed to provide students the opportunity to discuss and learn to deal with social issues and situations that students often face.

 Positive thinking team

 The Positive Thinking Team, which is a group being offered to selected grade 6 students, is designed to help students become "unstuck from the negative muck".
 Students will learn to identify negative thinking patterns and will learn self-talk strategies to help defeat these negative thoughts.
 For example, you might be thinking "I'm not good enough."
 A positive self-talk statement to counter that thought would be "I'm fine just as I am."
 Or maybe, "I may not be be good at this, but I'm great at other things."